jameshughes89/cs4XX-EvolutionaryComputation/site/student-lectures/ant-colony/ant-colony-optimization.rst

     .. figure:: Ant_Colony_Algorihm_applied_to_the_Travelling_Salesman_Problem.gif
         :align: center

-* Real-life examples:
+**Real-life examples**:

 * Job Scheduling: Imagine you are a manager in a manufacturing company responsible for scheduling production tasks on different machines.
 Each task has a specific processing time, and machines have varying capacities.
 The objective is to minimize the total completion time of all tasks

         #.
 Graph Representation:
             * Nodes represent tasks; edges represent transitions between tasks on different machines.